TranslatorSRI/SRI_testing/README.md

 docker-compose up -d
 ```

-Once again, go to  http://localhost/docs to see the service documentation.
+Pointing a web browser to  http://localhost will display the Dashboard web interface to SRI Testing results (test runs on the filing system or in a Mongo database).
+Concurrently, the docker-compose has started up the web services container delivering the data to the Dashboard.
+This OpenAPI documentation of this service implementation may be directly viewed via the endpoint http://localhost:8090/docs  (the API paths themselves directly accessed via the endpoint).
 Docker logs may be viewed in a streaming fashion by:

 ```shell
 docker-compose logs -f